textX/Arpeggio/docs/tutorials/bibtex.md

 def bibkey():                   return _(r'[^\s,]+')
 ```
   Field name is defined as hyphen or alphanumeric one or more times.
-  BibTex entry type is `@` char after which must be one or more alphanumeric.
+  BibTeX entry type is `@` char after which must be one or more alphanumeric.
-  BibTex key is everything until the first space or comma.
+  BibTeX key is everything until the first space or comma.

 - Field value can be quoted and braced.
 Let's match the content.
 ```python